tundish/blathnaid/NOTES.rst

 ----------

 Now in the cellar were three enormous barrels, each with a tap, and a dish below to catch the drips.
-And on the first barrel was painted "This", and on the second "That" Refuge
+And on the first barrel was painted "This", and on the second "That", and on the last one, "The Other".

+Refuge
 ------